 4. Pour the creamy smooth filling on top of the graham cracker crust prepared springform pan.

 Hint: It's very important to follow all of the cooling times, you don't want to rush the process.
 Make sure the cheesecake cools to room temperature.
-If you put it in the refrigerator too soon the temperature will get messed up.
+If you put it in the refrigerator too soon the texture will get messed up.
 Walk away and don't touch it for 3 hours.

 - Oreo Crust- Instead of crushed graham crackers, make this an Oreo experience by crushing Oreos and making and Oreo Crust.